Gleyder42/colomar/docs/reference/import.md

 - Duplicate files imported by transitive files are ignored.
 - A file cannot import itself.
 - The order of imports itself or where imports are place inside the file does not matter.
-- Two files can import each other
+- Two files can import each other.
-- Only public elements are brought into scope
+- Only public elements are brought into scope.

 ## Constructing paths